About the ARI Group Peer Review process

 ARI Group Editors (external to the editorial base team)

-The ARI Group Contact Editor provides guidance about draft readiness before Peer Review as required.
-The Contact Editor adds comments to the collated Peer Reviewer and Consumer comments that aim to clarify, harmonise and prioritise all feedback comments.
+The ARI Group Contact Editor/Handling Editor provides guidance and adds comments to the collated Peer Reviewer and Consumer comments that aim to clarify, harmonise and prioritise all feedback comments.

 The ARI Group Statistics Editor assesses review methods and statistical analyses, provides guidance to authors and validates methods.